How Advanced Technology May Impact Product Liability Litigation

 • Is software a “product?”
 The present definition of a “product” may have to be changed to include connected devices and the software that runs them.

 • Who is strictly liable?
 Is it the medical device manufacturer, system designer, software/network provider, patient, hospital or may be a hacker?
-Multiple defendants exist in such cases and liability has to be carefully determined.
+Multiple defendants exist in such cases and liability must be carefully determined.

 • The expected safety standards of wearable devices and IoMTs are not well delineated.
 Moreover, there is no universal safety standard for connected devices.
 The relevant time periods for determining the expected safety standard could also pose issues.
 When will safety be expected – at the time the product is made available on the market, or are other times also likely to become relevant such as when updates are due on the software?